th2-net/th2-common-j/README.md

 * common JVM metrics will also be exported alongside common service metrics

 ## Release notes

+### 3.17.0
++ Extended message utility class
+  + Added the toRootMessageFilter method to convert message to root message filter

 ### 3.16.5
 + Update `th2-grpc-common` and `th2-grpc-service-generator` versions to `3.2.0` and `3.1.12` respectively